MicrosoftDocs/azure-docs/articles/container-registry/container-registry-get-started-azure-cli.md

 ms.service: container-registry
 ms.topic: quickstart
-ms.date: 02/28/2018
+ms.date: 03/03/2018
 ms.author: nepeters
 ms.custom: H1Hack27Feb2017, mvc
 ---
 # Create a container registry using the Azure CLI

 Azure Container Registry is a managed Docker container registry service used for storing private Docker container images.
-This guide details creating an Azure Container Registry instance using the Azure CLI, pushing a container image into the registry and finally deploying the container from your registry into Azure Container Instances (ACI).
+This guide details creating an Azure Container Registry instance using the Azure CLI, push a container image into the registry and finally deploy the container from your registry into Azure Container Instances (ACI).

 This quickstart requires that you are running the Azure CLI version 2.0.27 or later.
 Run `az --version` to find the version.
 If you need to install or upgrade, see [Install Azure CLI 2.0][azure-cli].